MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/contact-support-for-business-products.md

 2. Enter your location and choose search to find a Microsoft Store near you.

-3. Choose your store, then choose **Schedule service appointment**.
+3. Choose your store, then choose **Schedule service appointment now**.

 ---